 Every year one of the events we look forward to is the Austin Rodeo and before we moved here it was the Del Mar Fair.
-The day we are supposed to leave I am more excited than my kids because I look forward to some of that tasty fair food.
+The day we are supposed to leave, I get more excited than my kids because I look forward to some of that tasty fair food.
 I am singing it in the car and telling my wife my whole plan.
 “I am going to get me a mess of something fried, something dead on a stick and something battered and caked in powdered sugar.”
 It’s going to be great.
 That is as good and as American as it gets.
-My mouth is salivating from the parking lot before I even get in.
+My mouth is salivating before I even get in the place.

-What I actually get is a concoction of fried carbohydrates swimming in bland melted processed cheese sprinkled with fake soy bacon bits, a fried Oreo and a BBQ beef sandwich the size of a McDonald’s kid’s meal burger all for the bargain basement price of $22.
+What I actually get is a concoction of fried carbohydrates, swimming in bland, melted, processed cheese, sprinkled with fake soy bacon bits, a fried Oreo and a BBQ beef sandwich the size of a McDonald’s kid’s meal burger.
+I get all of this for the bargain basement price of $22.

-I am the type of person who can remember details from years past no one else can ever hope to retain but when it comes to fair food I cannot seem to remember how disappointed I was the year, month, week or hour before.
+I am the type of person who can remember details from years past, no one else can ever hope to retain, but when it comes to fair food I cannot seem to remember how disappointed I was the year, month, week or hour before.
 I am like a dog who gets excited it’s owner comes home every day.
-I get all worked up about how great the fair is like that rat in Charlotte’s Web and every time I go I say “That was not as good as it looked.”
-It never is and I want it to be so badly because I want justification for spending $8 on Garlic Fries that end up being french fries with garlic salt and Parmesan cheese sprinkled on them.
+I get all worked up about how great the fair is like that rat in Charlotte’s Web and every time I go, I exclaim “That was not as good as it looked.”
+It never is and I want it to be so badly because I need justification for spending $8 on Garlic Fries that end up being french fries with garlic salt and Parmesan cheese sprinkled on them.

 I am in Texas why am I buying BBQ or a $9 hamburger at a fair?
-I am in the meat capital of the country and will bitch about paying $12 for good BBQ platter anywhere else yet hand over $12 willingly, like a crack addict, on chopped crap on a cracker sized bun at a fair.
+I am in the meat capital of the country and will bitch about paying $12 for good BBQ platter anywhere else yet hand over $12 willingly, like a crack addict, for chopped crap on a miniature sized bun at the rodeo.
 Do you know what the sad part is?
 I will do it all over again next year.